amorist/awesome/README.md

 - [timqian/sideproject.guide](https://github.com/timqian/sideproject.guide) - Notes on how to build side projects
 - [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 300+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!
 - [junedomingo/react-native-rename](https://github.com/junedomingo/react-native-rename) - Rename react-native app with just one command
 - [saadpasta/developerFolio](https://github.com/saadpasta/developerFolio) - 🚀 Software Developer Portfolio Template that helps you showcase your work and skills as a software developer.
+(This is currently not being maintained)
 - [fluid-dev/hexo-theme-fluid](https://github.com/fluid-dev/hexo-theme-fluid) - :ocean: 一款 Material Design 风格的 Hexo 主题 / An elegant Material-Design theme for Hexo
 - [kromitgmbh/titra](https://github.com/kromitgmbh/titra) - titra - modern open source project time tracking for freelancers and small teams
 - [appium/appium-desktop](https://github.com/appium/appium-desktop) - Appium Server in Desktop GUIs for Mac, Windows, and Linux